What Does a Fed Rate Hike Mean for Your Money?

 What’s next for the Fed and the economy

 The path of future Fed rate hikes depends on whether progress has been made in bringing inflation down.
 The Fed considers a wide range of economic data points, including CPI and Personal Consumption Expenditure (PCE) inflation, as well as more specific price data.
-Unless the Fed sees evidence that price increases are subsiding in a meaningful way, the Fed will probably keep raising rates.

 Frequently asked questions